-TABLE D-1

-Notice of Commencement Requirements

-"Class Environmental Assessment for Minor Transmission Facilities" Projects
+TABLE D-1 Notice of Commencement Requirements "Class Environmental Assessment for Transmission Facilities" Projects

-AGENCY/MINISTRY APPLICABLE CLASS ENVIRONMENTAL 7.02.10.1111110 ASSESSMENT PROJECTS FEDERAL AGENCIES Impact Assessment Agency of Canada (IAAC) The Physical Activities Regulation (also know as the Project List) identifies types of projects that may require an impact assessment under the Impact Assessment Act .
+AGENCY/MINISTRY APPLICABLE CLASS ENVIRONMENTAL ASSESSMENT PROJECTS FEDERAL AGENCIES Impact Assessment Agency of Canada (IAAC) It is possible that a project subject to the Class EA for TF is also subject to a federal assessment process.
+Refer to the IAA website for information.
 Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) and Indigenous Services Canada (ISC) All projects.
 Environment Canada All projects affecting an area of federal interest or responsibility, and fall under the Environmental Assessment Act .
 Fisheries and Oceans Canada (DFO) Projects which may have a harmful alteration or destruction of fish or fish habitat.
 Health Canada Projects that are determined to require specific expert advice on matters not covered by provincial agencies, including electric and magnetic fields and radiation effects.
 They also have expertise on health risk assessment/management; federal air, water and soil quality guidelines/standards used in human health risk assessment; multi-media toxicology; air quality health effects; drinking and recreational water quality; and noise impacts.
-Transport Canada Projects that: Involve tall structures; Are located in the vicinity of a federal airport and may attract bird; May cause electrical interference to navigational aids; May affect a navigable waterway
+Transport Canada Projects that: Involve tall structures; Are located in the vicinity of a federal airport and may attract bird; May cause electrical interference to navigational aids; May affect a navigable waterway Each federal authority with responsibility for federal lands Projects that are on or abutting federal lands and require federal approvals or financing.